imvidur/Swiggy-Clone/README.md

 # SwiggyClone

-SwiggyClone is a web application for food delivery, built with Angular.
-It allows users to explore various restaurants, browse through their menus, add menu items to a cart, and complete a checkout process.
-The project replicates core features of a typical food delivery service.
+SwiggyClone is a food delivery web application built using Angular.
+It lets users explore restaurants, browse food menus, manage their cart, and complete a checkout.
+The application features wishlist functionality and real-time price updates, emulating a real-world food delivery service.

 ## Table of Contents